Dannnno/language-design/language-design.md

 In general, we should hide as much as possible - details about the internal parser or AST are almost certainly irrelevant to the end user, and would only confuse the user.  "**Keep APIs free of implementations details.**	 They confuse users and inhibit the flexibility to evolve."
 [Bloch, 2006].
 In general, any implementation choice that affects how it is run, written, or edited, should be revealed to the user to the extent they need it for their workflow.

+However, there is a case that could be described as exposing implementation details.
+Sometimes we are tempted to hide implementation so much that we lose extensibility, and lock users into one workflow.
+For example, the CS5 sound lab tried to hide file operations except for reading in from an initial file.
+As a result, every function automatically wrote to a file and then played the result, because there was no easy way for the user to do those actions.
+Another related question is how much to allow interoperability between an internal DSL and the host language.
+Sometimes it is convenient to provide optional hooks into what could be considered implementation details.

+Therefore, implementation details should be hidden until the point that they limit extensibility.
+Those details that are exposed should be entirely optional, available to the advanced user who wants to extend functionality, but hidden from the novice.

 ---

 **Question**